-European exploration of the region begins in the 1770s with the Spanish.
-In 1772, Pedro Fages arrived in the San Joaquin Valley searching for army deserters.
-Father Francisco Garces, a Jesuit priest, visited the vicinity in 1776.
-The Spanish empire collapsed in 1820, and California became Mexican territory.
 American exploration of the San Joaquin Valley begins in the 1820s with Jedediah Smith, Kit Carson, and Joseph Walker looking for commercial opportunities.
 The United States government began exploring California in the 1830s.
-Soon, the Americans were searching for intercontinental railroad routes to link the eastern and western halves of the continent.
+Soon, the Americans will be searching for intercontinental railroad routes to link the eastern and western halves of the continent.

-The defeat of the Mexicans during the Mexican-American War and the subsequent discovery of gold drastically altered the complicated political realities of the west.
-The Mexican-American War was ostensible fought to settle a boundary dispute with the Mexicans over the western boundary of the newly annexed state of Texas.
-Texas had fought a successful rebellion against the Mexicans in the mid 1830s.
-The Republic of Texas was an independent country for nine years until the United States annexed Texas in 1845.
-The outcome of the Mexican-American War was that Mexico rescinded its claims to much of the American southwest, in 1848, bringing these territories into the United States, including California.
+The defeat of the Mexicans during the Mexican-American War and the subsequent discovery of gold will drastically alter the complicated political realities of the west.
+The Mexican-American War was ostensible fought to settle a boundary dispute with the Mexicans over the western boundary of the newly-annexed state of Texas, which had fought a successful rebellion against the Mexican Army in the mid 1830s.
+The Republic of Texas was an independent country for nine years until Texas was annexed by the United States in 1845.
+One major outcome of the Mexican-American War was that Mexico rescinded its claims to much of the American southwest.
+In 1848 these territories were folded into the United States, including California.

 In January 1848, the discovery of gold in Coloma, California changed the settlement of California, forever.
-In the summer of 1849, when the gold strike was publicly announced, the settlement of California began overnight.
+In the summer of 1848, when the gold strike was publicly announced, the overnight settlement of California began.
 The Mexican population of California was small and limited to the coasts and a few of southern California's interior valleys.
 A sizable native population settled the remainder of California; Bakersfield and Kern County was Yokuts territory.
 The Gold Rush tipped the balance of native communities throughout California, as many of California's natives were decimated.

 Many areas experienced smaller gold rushes, including the Kern River Valley, when gold was discovered in Keyesville in 1853.
-The Kern River gold was soon played out and the true future of the region was soon identified:
+The gold was soon played and the true future of the region was soon identified, farming, as the gold prospectors came down from the mountains.

-farming.
-Gold prospectors came down from the mountains into the valley and began settling the Bakersfield area.
 Kern Island, a median point along the Kern Delta, between the mouth of the Kern River and the Kern Lake, was settled in 1860.
 Soon, Col. Thomas Baker bought the property from the original owner, Christian Bohna and the settlement of Bakersfield began in earnest.

-Col. Baker was lured to California by the prospects of gold, but was tamed by the farming.
+Col. Baker was lured to California by the prospects of gold.
 He was a practicing lawyer and surveyor and was slowing moved west from Ohio.
-He was involved in Iowa's territorial government and served in both the California senate and assembly before arriving in the area in the 1840s and 1850s.
-Col. Baker realized he had to drain the Kern Delta to manufacture usable farmland, and he also improved his land, creating one of the only transit locations between Los Angeles and Visalia in the 1860s.
+He was involved in lowa's territorial government and served in both the California senate and assembly.
+Col. Baker realized he had to drain the Kern Delta to manufacture usable farmland.
+He also improved his land, creating one of the only transit locations between Los Angeles and Visalia in the 1860s.

 Baker laid out the town and began the process of draining, diverting, and controlling the Kern River.
-In 1873, Bakersfield was incorporated and was the first city in the newly created Kern County, which was previously a portion of Tulare County.
-In 1874, Bakersfield got a rail link with the establishment of the Southern Pacific line over the Tehachapi Pass.
-The train station was located in Sumner, a spite town, which was established by the Southern Pacific about a mile east of downtown Bakersfield, now located in east Bakersfield.
-Bakersfield could now flourish as an agricultural community, producing fruits and grains.
+In 1873, Bakersfield was incorporated and was the first city in the newly-created Kern County, which was previously a portion of Tulare County.
+In 1874, Bakersfield got a rail link with the establishment of the Southern Pacific line over the Tehachapi Pass connecting Kern County to northern California to points east.
+The train station was located in Sumner, a spite town that was established by the Southern Pacific about a mile east of downtown Bakersfield, now located in east Bakersfield.
+The train brought Bakersfield agricultural prosperity, since it now had quick, rail connections to larger California and eastern markets for its fruits and grains.